junian/junian.github.io/docs/index.md

 - [Standard.Licensing](./Standard.Licensing/) - Easy-to-use licensing library for .NET Framework, Mono, .NET Core, and Xamarin products.
 - [SharpExifTool](./SharpExifTool/) - C# Wrapper for ExifTool by Phil Harvey.
 Available for Windows, macOS, and Linux.
 - [MvvmReady](./mvvmready/) - Make your cross-platform MVVM-ready with only a single binary/file.

-## Online Web Tools

-- [Markdown Resume](./markdown-resume/) - Write your Resume in Markdown.
-ATS-friendly and optimized for developers.
-- [pajak](./pajak/) - This is only for Indonesian fellows who want to submit tax reports each year, but always forget the net percentage of their revenue.

 ## Command-line Tools